edhowland/docker/reports/Readme.md

 $ rake
 ```

-The output files will be labled MRN_{patient_info.mrn}.
+The output files will be labled MRN_{patient_info.mrn}.html, .pdf
-There will be one file per record in the database.
+There will be 2 files per record in the database.
+One .html and one .pdf.

 ## How it works:

 - Redcarpet
 - template.rb
+- wkhtmltopdf

 ### First Step: redcarpet